brightmart/nlu_sim/README.md

   10) <a href='https://arxiv.org/pdf/1708.02312.pdf'>SSE:Shortcut-Stacked Sentence Encoders for Multi-Domain Inference</a>

   11) <a href="https://nlp.stanford.edu/projects/snli/">The Stanford Natural Language Inference (SNLI) Corpus and state of art models</a>

+  12) <a href="https://arxiv.org/abs/1705.02364">Supervised Learning of Universal Sentence Representations from Natural Language Inference Data</a>

 if you are smart or can contribute new ideas, join with us.